andrewpbrett/cruisecontrolrb_to_hipchat/README.md

         git push heroku master

-6. Have a beer while you wait for your first notification in Hipchat.
+6. Set up something to ping your app regularly in order to [prevent it from idling](http://stackoverflow.com/questions/5480337/easy-way-to-prevent-heroku-idling).
+The New Relic add-on seems to do the trick, but so does a cron job, pingdom, etc., etc., etc. ...

-7. NOTE: for best results, install the New Relic add-on to your Heroku project to [prevent it from idling](http://stackoverflow.com/questions/5480337/easy-way-to-prevent-heroku-idling).
+7. Have a beer while you wait for your first notification in Hipchat.